 - Break down the basic pass with 2 arm breaststroke lunge forward with strong arm on ball, then dragging the ball back, moving hips and rising with ball back and above head, before full smooth pass supporting with off-hand

-- Drive and shoot – drive to catch and shoot or The Move, with 3 to 4 pass then drive, establishing the standard offense 312L, and 5-offense, sometimes with full perimeter D on 3,4 and set who moves making room.
+- Drive and shoot – drive to catch and shoot or use The Move if getting inside water.
+Start with 3 to 4 (2) pass then drive.
+Two ways:

 - Counterattack release to shot – 1-on-0 lateral movement practice after a counter attack release, catch and dribble forward.
 Lunge, rise, lateral move (with lunge if possible), rise and shoot, as this crosses cage typically from right to center.
 2 shots sometimes (either cross low weak, or strong if the goalie over compensates, either skip or safe high corner).
 50 fly if goalie blocks you or you miss the cage.